kyletress/kyletress.github.io/source/bookshelf.html.markdown

 li {
   margin-bottom: .5rem;
 }
-small a {
-  color: rgba(0,0,0,.65) !important;
-}
 </style>

 # Bookshelf
-Below I'm compiling a catalogue of the physical books I own.
-I've wanted such a list for a long time, because it's convenient but also because I like reading other people's lists and discovering new books.

-It's a work in progress, partially complete and in no particular order.
-Some day I'll add my reading notes to each entry.
-Some of my favorite books are in bold.

-If you like this list you should check out my [monthly reading list email](/newsletter).
+These are some of my favorite books.
+I especially like the titles in bold.
+If you like this, you should subscribe to my [monthly email](/newsletter).

 - **[Hillbilly Elegy](http://www.amazon.com/dp/0062300547/?tag=tress-20)**: A Memoir of a Family and Culture
-- **[The Death of Expertise](http://www.amazon.com/dp/0190469412/?tag=tress-20)**: The Campaign Against Established Knowledge and Why it Matters <small>[notes](/books/the-death-of-expertise)</small>
+- **[The Death of Expertise](http://www.amazon.com/dp/0190469412/?tag=tress-20)**: The Campaign Against Established Knowledge and Why it Matters
 - [Be Like The Fox](http://www.amazon.com/dp/0393609723/?tag=tress-20): Machiavelli In His World
 - **[The History of the Peloponnesian War](http://www.amazon.com/dp/0140440399/?tag=tress-20)**
-- [How Adam Smith Can Change your Life](http://www.amazon.com/dp/1591847958/?tag=tress-20): An Unexpected Guide to Human Nature and Happiness
+- **[How Adam Smith Can Change your Life](http://www.amazon.com/dp/1591847958/?tag=tress-20)**: An Unexpected Guide to Human Nature and Happiness
 - [Debt](http://www.amazon.com/dp/1612194192/?tag=tress-20): The First 5000 Years
 - [The Ascent of Money](http://www.amazon.com/dp/0143116177/?tag=tress-20): A Financial History of the World
-- [On Tyranny](http://www.amazon.com/dp/0804190119/?tag=tress-20): Twenty Lessons from the Twentieth Century <small>[notes](/books/on-tyranny)</small>
+- [On Tyranny](http://www.amazon.com/dp/0804190119/?tag=tress-20): Twenty Lessons from the Twentieth Century
 - [Washington](http://www.amazon.com/dp/0143119966/?tag=tress-20): A Life
 - [Rubicon](http://www.amazon.com/dp/1400078970/?tag=tress-20)
 - [Aliens](http://www.amazon.com/dp/1250109639/?tag=tress-20): The world's leading scientists on the search for extraterrestrial life